Skip to content

 My role

-I played a key role in defining and implementing the DS-V2 → AEM integration.
-Designed the technical model, influenced how components are delivered inside AEM, and positioned DS-V2 as a business enablement platform rather than just a developer system.
+I played a key role in defining and implementing the Meridian → AEM integration.
+Designed the technical model, influenced how components are delivered inside AEM, and positioned Meridian as a business enablement platform rather than just a developer system.

 What I did